I make dances and I teach dance classes.

-Both are focused on noticing the breath — the inhale, the exhale, and especially the gaps in between.I'm curious about what emerges from that noticing.
+Both are focused on noticing the breath -- the inhale, the exhale, and the gaps in between.I'm curious about what emerges from that noticing.

-I'm curious too about stripping away notions of what dance is and starting from a place of not knowing anything.
+I'm curious to about stripping away notions of what dance is and starting from a place of not knowing anything.

 I get asked a lot about the name, Joanna and The Agitators.

-We stopped and gazed at the exploding color in the midst of the cement, re-bar, rubble and mess, when Glen said: ‘What a sweet little agitation that is.”
+We were gazing at the exploding color in the midst of the cement, re-bar, rubble and mess, when Glen said: ‘What a sweet little agitation that is.”

 To me, being an agitator means creating a tiny tear in the fabric of what is known to let beauty burst forth.
-Being an agitator means tilting a known paradigm, shifting a perspective, and experiencing the world from a different point of view to see all that is hidden, just waiting to be found.
+Being an agitator means tilting a known paradigm, shifting a perspective, and experiencing the world from a different point of view to see all that is hidden, waiting to be found.

 Second: Who are the Agitators?

 The Agitators are:

 The people in my classes who inspire, delight, and surprise me every single day.

 My teachers, colleagues, and collaborators who help me unearth what I cannot see on my own.